How to Complete NASHP’s Hospital Cost Tool

 - Hospital Identification:

-- HCT, Column B, Lines 7 through 14 capture additional hospital information for reporting purposes.
+- HCT, Column B, Lines 7 through 14 capture additional hospital information for reporting and calculation purposes.

 - Medicare Program: